 I don’t know… to me the provinces are very similar with very passionate fan bases.
 That’s what makes this rivalry so heated and so special.

-WESTWOOD: Sometimes people call me on air and compare being racist or misogynistic to that comment.
-Someone called last week and said something about all the racial stuff going on and compared it to my statement about banjo-pickin’ inbreds.
+WESTWOOD: Sometimes people call me on air (when he worked at TSN 1290 before the radio station’s format change) and compare being racist or misogynistic to that comment.
+Someone called once and said something about all the racial stuff going on and compared it to my statement about banjo-pickin’ inbreds.
 I’m like, ‘Are you kidding me, man?’
 I told the caller to go grab a brain.

 What seemed to soften the blow when I was really catching heat for it was me saying, ‘Hey, my mom is from Saskatchewan.
 I’ve got all kinds of family in Saskatchewan.
 I spent a lot of time in Saskatchewan.’
 I mean, give me a break.
 We’re the exact same people… same economy, same people, same jokes going back and forth.
 No one can take this seriously.